Cherreads

 "Was never really there to begin with, it was only to buy me some time."
 Arty said.

-A shape hit the outer wall of the shed hard enough to make the entire structure shudder, dust drifted from the rafters, Leah flinched once, then steadied.
+A shape hit the outer wall of the shed hard enough to make the entire structure shudder, dust drifted from the rafters, Leah flinched once, then steadied herself.

 His brain sorted the options, discarded three bad ones, and settled on the least terrible.

 "We move through," he said.
-"Fast.
-Grab what matters, get the others if they're still good.
+"Make it fast… Grab what matters, get the others if they're still good.
 Leave before the front fills."

 Leah hesitated just long enough to prove she was thinking rather than freezing.
 "You have a car?"